 A quality preschool offers an extensive range of social and educational benefits to children.
 Contrary to the perception of some, many preschool environments are different than what some parents may envision.
-Reading, writing, numbers, and the alphabet aren’t the only concepts taught to preschoolers.
-Preschool is also a place that enriches our youngsters’ emotional and social development.
-These are of an utmost importance when it comes to our children’s future success in school and beyond.
+Reading, writing, numbers, and the alphabet aren’t the only concepts that preschoolers learn.
+A preschool is also a place that enriches our youngsters’ emotional and social development.
+These are of utmost importance when it comes to our children’s future success in school and beyond.

 If you’re still on the fence about sending your child to preschool, take a moment to review some of the important reasons why preschool is worth considering.

 1. Preschool strengthens school readiness

 The basic concepts of academics are introduced in preschool so that your child is ready for kindergarten.
 To build a stronger foundation for academic learning, sending your child to a quality preschool before he or she attends kindergarten is beneficial.

 While preschool provides kids with plenty of opportunities to embrace academic learning, children are immersed in academic lessons while having fun.
 Parents can rest assured that their little ones will still have more than adequate playtime, which is so important during this stage of development.
 Parents of preschoolers can be relieved to know that playtime is preserved while kids are equipped with pre-literacy and pre-math skills they’ll need to be ready for future schooling.

 2. Preschool introduces children to the fundamentals of academics

 Another benefit of preschool is that children are exposed to their ABCs and 123s while having fun.
 These basic concepts may be learned at home, but preschool provides even more learning opportunities through exciting games and activities!

 In a quality preschool program, young kids are taught how to recognize and write letters.
 They also learn how to identify numerals and count.
 Children in preschool are provided with toys and other fun educational materials that help aid in their learning.

 3. Preschool helps enrich social and emotional development